Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 }
 ```

+1. Raw records returned in `pullChanges()` must match your app's [Schema](../Schema.md)
-Raw records passed must match your app [Schema](../Schema.md), and must not contain special `_status`, `_changed` fields.
+2. Raw records returned MUST NOT not contain special `_status`, `_changed` fields.
+3. Raw records returned MAY contain fields (columns) that are not yet present in the local app (at the current schema version -- but added in a later version).
+They will be safely ignored.
+4. Raw records returned SHOULD NOT contain collections that are not yet present in the local app (at the current schema version).
+They will, however, be safely ignored.

-The timestamp returned by the server must be a value that, if passed again to `pullChanges()` as `lastPulledAt`, will return all changes that happened since this moment.
+5. The timestamp returned by the server MUST be a value that, if passed again to `pullChanges()` as `lastPulledAt`, will return all changes that happened since this moment.

 Note: Watermelon assumes that the pullChanges is a friendly and correct endpoint - bad things could happen if the pullChanges endpoint returns malformed data.